Mario Mancini: World Wrestling Federation (1984–1992)

 1987 opened with Mario Mancini facing Butch Reed on the January 18th episode of Wrestling Challenge.
 Before the match Andre the Giant was introduced to the crowd; only weeks before his heel turn, Andre would shake the hands of Mancini and the ring announcer.
 A day earlier Mancini teamed with Salvatore Bellomo to face the new team of Demolition on WWF Superstars.
 The match was also notable as this was the original version of the team, with Randy Colley playing the role of Smash.
 On the Feb 14th edition of Superstars, Mancini would team with Sivi Afi to face the updated version of Demolition as Barry Darsow replaced Colley in the role of Smash.
 On the March 22, 1987 edition of Wrestling Challenge he faced King Kong Bundy in another rematch; Mancini would be stretchered out after the match.
-He returned on April 24 to team with Sivi Afi and Lanny Poffo to face Nikolai Volkoff, The Iron Shiek, and Butch Reed in an unsuccessful effort.
+He returned on April 24 to team with Sivi Afi and Lanny Poffo to face The Iron Sheik and Nikolai Volkoff, and Butch Reed in an unsuccessful effort.
 The losing streak extended as Mancini would fall to The One Man Gang, Outback Jack, The Heenan Family, The Islanders, The Young Stallions and Ron Bass during the remainder of the year.

 Mancini entered 1988 feeling disillusioned behind the scenes with his trajectory within the company.
 He altered his training regimen and also decided that if he was going to be a jobber, "I was going down in history as the best jobber the WWF had ever seen".
 Training outside the WWF in powerlifting, Mancini altered his physique.
 However his appearances began to become less frequent, as he only competed eleven times.
-On the November 13, 1988 edition of Prime Time Wrestling he faced Ted Dibiase for what would be the first of several encounters with "The Million Dollar Man".
-Before the match Dibiase attempted to pay off Mario, but Mancini then grabbed the money and tried to flee.
-He was caught between Virgil and Dibiase, forced back to the ring, and then defeated.
+On the November 13, 1988 edition of Prime Time Wrestling he faced Ted DiBiase for what would be the first of several encounters with "The Million Dollar Man".
+Before the match DiBiase attempted to pay off Mario, but Mancini then grabbed the money and tried to flee.
+He was caught between Virgil and DiBiase, forced back to the ring, and then defeated.

 Mancini opened 1989 with a televised defeat at the hands of the newly christened "Brooklyn Brawler" (Steve Lombardi) on the February 15th edition of WWF Superstars.
-On July 17, 1989 he faced Ted Dibiase again on WWF Superstars, again falling via submission.
-The day after WrestleMania VI he wrestled twice on the Wrestling Challenge taping in Syracuse NY, facing Rick Martell and Mr Perfect.
-On the April 14, 1990 edition of WWF Superstars he wrestled Ted Dibiase once more, and for a third time lost via submission.
-Then on August 7, 1990 he lost to Dibiase for a fourth time on WWF Superstars.
+On July 17, 1989, he faced Ted Dibiase again on WWF Superstars, again falling via submission.
+The day after WrestleMania VI he wrestled twice on the Wrestling Challenge taping in Syracuse NY, facing Rick Martel and Mr Perfect.
+On the April 14, 1990 edition of WWF Superstars he wrestled Ted DiBiase once more, and for a third time lost via submission.
+Then on August 7, 1990, he lost to Dibiase for a fourth time on WWF Superstars.
 On the December 10, 1990 edition of Prime Time he wrestled Buddy Rose and succeeded in bodyslamming his 317 lb opponent.